SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnp-provisioning.md

 > [!NOTE]
 > Site designs and site scripts are currently in preview and are subject to change.
 They are not currently supported for use in production environments.

-You can create a site design that applies a PnP provisioning template to a site.
 Site designs offer a great way to standardize the look and feel of your site collections, but you can't use them to do some things, like add a footer to every page.
 You can use the PnP provisioning engine to create a template that you can use to provision an application customizer to a site.
 This application customizer can then register a footer on every page.

 This article describes how to create a site design that applies a PnP provisioning template to a site.
 The template will add an application customizer to render a footer.

 The steps in this article use the following components:

-1. A site design and a site script
+- A site design and a site script
-1. Microsoft Flow
+- Microsoft Flow
-1. Azure Queue storage
+- Azure Queue storage
-1. An Azure Function
+- An Azure Function
-1. A SharePoint Framework (SPFx) solution
+- A SharePoint Framework (SPFx) solution
-1. A PnP provisioning template
+- A PnP provisioning template
-1. A PnP PowerShell script
+- A PnP PowerShell script
-1. An app ID and app secret with administrative rights on your tenant
+- An app ID and app secret with administrative rights on your tenant

-You'll use these components to trigger the PnP provisioning code after the site is created and the site design is applied.
+You'll use these components to trigger the PnP provisioning code after you create the site and apply the site design.

 ## Set up app-only access to your tenant